• Skip to main content

 • Step 1: Heat cast iron or skillet to medium heat but not smoke.
 Do not add oil.

-• Step 2: Place meat on the skillet.
-Let sit for a minute before breaking the meat into small clumps.
+• Step 2: Place the meat in the skillet.
+Let it sit for a minute before breaking it into small clumps.

 • Step 3: Continue mincing with a spatula or meat chopper.
 Allow about one or two minutes between chopping to allow the meat to brown.